akostrik/stage_telegram_python/README.md

 The analysis of a series of messages, instead of analysing messages one by one did not prove acceptable results.

-Detecting of the subject of a channel content was tested, in order to help the user to choose the channels to follow.
-The clastering of channels according to their subject, so [the cluster_analysis](https://en.wikipedia.org/wiki/Cluster_analysis) was postponed.
+Detecting the subject of a channel content was tested, in order to help the user to choose the channels to follow.
+The clustering of channels according to their subject, so [the cluster_analysis](https://en.wikipedia.org/wiki/Cluster_analysis) was postponed.

 The idea of definition of a _similarity index_ of channels via [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance), [Jaccard similarity coefficient](https://en.wikipedia.org/wiki/Jaccard_index) or [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) was postponed till the moment when the application will be fast enough to test all these approaches.